 Not in contradiction, but in reciprocal balance.

 Gus Guillen is an Oxford certified executive and life coach and Social Scientist.
 He is also a certified Trainer, Master Practitioner in NLP and a Personality Profiler.
-Having trained and coached executives from all functions in North and South America, Europe and Asia for Fortune 500 companies, he is a state-of- the-art expert on the psychology of leadership, crisis, change, resilience and agility in the workplace..
+Over the past 7 years, he’s trained trained and coached executives in Fortune 500 companies all over the world.
+Gus is a state-of- the-art expert on the psychology of leadership, crisis, change, resilience and agility in the workplace..
 Connect on LinkedIn or send an email